juliohm/GaussianSimulation.jl/README.md

 to factorize the full covariance.
 For larger domains (e.g. 3D grids), other methods are available such as sequential Gaussian simulation, spectral methods, and FFT moving averages.

-### SpecGaussSim
+### FFTGaussSim

-This solver provides an implementation of spectral Gaussian simulation as described in [Gutjahr 1997](https://link.springer.com/article/10.1007/BF02769641).
+This solver provides an implementation of spectral Gaussian simulation (a.k.a.
+FFT simulation) as described in [Gutjahr 1997](https://link.springer.com/article/10.1007/BF02769641).
 In this method, the covariance function is perturbed in the frequency domain after a fast Fourier transform.
 White noise is added to the phase